Korenhalevie/Plastikit/README.md

 ## 🌍 Overview

-**Plastikit** is an innovative project that promotes sustainability by recycling plastic bottles into filament for 3D printers.
+**Plastikit** is an innovative project that won a hackathon and received funding from the Ramat Gan municipality.
+The goal of the project is to promote sustainability by recycling plastic bottles and converting them into filament for 3D printers.
+This initiative combines environmental awareness with technology to engage children and the community in recycling efforts.

 ---

 ## 🎯 Project Features

 - **♻️ Plastic Recycling to 3D Printing**:
-  Converts plastic bottles into 3D printer filament.
+   Plastikit facilitates the process of melting down plastic bottles to create usable filament for 3D printing.

 - **📡 IoT Integration with MQTT**:
+   The system uses sensors to collect data about the recycling process.
-  Transmits sensor data via MQTT to a server for user interaction.
+   This data is transmitted via the MQTT protocol to a central server.

 - **👩‍💻 Interactive Feedback for Users**:
+   Children and users can monitor their recycling contributions through the server.
-  Displays recycling stats and suggests printable objects based on contributions.
+   The system provides feedback, showing how much they have recycled and what 3D-printed objects they can create based on their contributions.

 ---

 ## 📂 Project Structure

-- `include/`: Header files.
-- `lib/`: Shared libraries.
-- `src/`: Core implementation.
-- `test/`: Unit tests.
+- **`include/`**: Contains header files defining interfaces and functionalities.
+- **`lib/`**: Includes shared libraries and dependencies used in the project.
+- **`src/`**: Houses the core logic and implementation code.
+- **`test/`**: Provides unit tests and validation scripts to ensure code reliability.
+- **`.vscode/`**: Configurations for Visual Studio Code, including build tasks and debugging setups.

+---

+## 🛠️ Key Technologies

+- **C and C++**: For efficient and fast implementation of core functionalities.
+- **MQTT Protocol**: Ensures reliable and lightweight communication between sensors and the server.
+- **PlatformIO**: Used for development and deployment of embedded systems.

+---

+## 💻 Requirements

+- **Development Environment:**
+  - PlatformIO IDE (recommended)
+  - Compatible C/C++ compilers

-- `.vscode/`: VSCode configurations.
+- **Hardware:**
+  - Sensors for measuring and monitoring recycling activity
+  - IoT-enabled devices for MQTT communication

 ---